IngmarStein/tcp-multiplexer/README.md

 # tcp-multiplexer

-Use it in front of a target server and let your client programs connect it, if target server **only allows you to create a limited TCP connections concurrently**.
+Use it in front of a target server and let your client programs connect to it, if target server **only allows you to create a limited number of TCP connections concurrently**.
 While it has its limitation: increased latency as incoming request will block each other.

+A common use case for tcp-multiplexer is to allow multiple modbus/TCP clients connect to solar inverters which often only support a single TCP connection.

 ## Architecture